 Many hiking boots are also waterproof, which can be a huge relief if you need to tread through a stream or get hit with a big rainstorm.

 If you’re stuck on finding an excellent pair of hiking shoes for your camping trip, check out our list of affordable hiking shoes under $150.
 They’re made from 100% leather and have a waterproof yet breathable membrane.

-Otherwise, keep an eye out for shoes with great support, reliable traction, and high-quality construction.
+Otherwise, keep an eye out for hiking shoes that fit well with great support, reliable traction, and high-quality construction.

 10. Bring an Extra Tarp

 We mentioned the possibility of using a tarp with your cowboy camping setup earlier – after all, it can be extraordinarily helpful when those dark clouds turn up.
 But some campers like to take their precautions to the next level by packing a tarp they intend to use along with an extra backup tarp.

 Well, maybe, and maybe not.
 While cowboys back in the day may not have had the same exact tools that we have now, it is likely that they traveled with some kind of campsite setup.
 Sure, many would have slept under the stars with nothing more than a blanket, but they most certainly would have prepared for poor weather conditions.

 With that in mind, it’s okay to be prepared.
 It’s okay to even be a little over-prepared.
 If a rainstorm does hit, you will be glad you have a tarp under you on the ground and another one over you to shield you from the moisture.

 Staying hydrated is an important part of everyday life, but it’s especially vital during a camping trip.
 Camping, hiking, and other outdoor activities are physically demanding, so you need to keep your water intake higher than ever.